Josiah Snelling: Fort Snelling

-Colonel Snelling located the fort on a bluff above the river junction, and with the aid of Lieutenant Robert McCabe, designed the fort as an elongated diamond.
+Snelling traveled upriver from St. Louis and arrived at the cantonment on September 5, 1820, and immediately started the relocation and design of the new fort.
+Snelling located the fort on a bluff above the river junction, and with the aid of engineer Lieutenant Robert McCabe, designed the fort as an elongated diamond.
 The western point of the diamond had a large round tower, about thirty feet high and thirty feet in diameter, with musket ports in the sides and a cannon on the top.
 The eastern point of the diamond was designed with a half-moon battery.
 Two smaller batteries on the north and south sides were built for infantry and cannon.
 Eight interior buildings of the fort were built from locally quarried limestone, while two other buildings were built from white pine, cut from around the Rum River area.
 The fort had no formal architect.
 All of the manpower of designing and building the fort came from Snelling's own troops.

-The heavy limestone walls of the fort were constructed on a scale beyond many other frontier fortifications, suggesting America's intentions toward westward expansion.
-Major General Brown had the opinion that a frontier fort of this nature should be built for permanency and independence since the distance from any other military posts would make assistance difficult to obtain if any battles would break out.
-On the other hand, the idea of a large, permanent fortress to rule over the entire territory may have been overkill, since the usual pattern of westward expansion was to build temporary fortresses ahead of the line of settlement, shifting soldiers along the way.

 The Army, recognizing the importance of fresh fruit and vegetables in a soldier's diet, made post commanders responsible for establishing gardens.
 Colonel Snelling started cultivation in 1820, planting corn and potatoes in about 90 acre of river bottomland.
 Over the next few years, construction of the fort and cultivation of the gardens took priority over military duties.
 Snelling recognized that the fort should strive toward self-sufficiency, especially since the government stopped paying for seed in 1821 and since the government often delivered spoiled food or starving cattle.
 By 1823, nearly 200 acre were being cultivated, about half of which were used for growing wheat.
-Snelling established a grist mill at Saint Anthony Falls to grind the wheat into flour, using millstones from St. Louis.
-About 100 barrels of flour were produced in 1823.
+A mill at Saint Anthony Falls, first built to saw lumber, was converted into a grist mill to grind the wheat into flour using millstones from St. Louis.
+General Winfield Scott inspected the fort during an 1824 visit and was so impressed that he suggested renaming the post Fort Snelling as a compliment to its commander.
+In 1825 the war department officially changed its name.

 In order to deal peacefully with Native Americans in the vicinity of the fort, Snelling partnered with Indian Agent Lawrence Taliaferro.
 Taliaferro built a council house west of the fort in 1823, and was able to exert his influence by carefully distributing supplies such as food, gunpowder, tobacco, and whiskey to Native Americans.
 Taliaferro's cooperation with the Native Americans ensured good relations and helped to avert open hostilities between the Ojibwe and the Sioux.